Alexei Navalny: Russia summons German envoy over poisoning allegations | DW | 08.09.2020

 "It is obvious Berlin is bluffing, serving a dirty political agenda," she concluded.

 The UN called earlier on Monday for Russia to cooperate in an independent investigation into the poisoning.
-Moscow has denied any involvement in the poisoning.
+Moscow has denied any involvement.

+Navalny is the latest of many high-level Putin critics who have been poisoned.

+After being airlifted to Berlin, he remained in a medically-induced coma.
+He was woken up on Monday.